Chris Stapleton, Dan + Shay lead ACM nominations

 Stapleton is nominated twice as producer and artist for album of the year for “From A Room: Volume 2,” which he won last year for “From A Room: Volume 1.”
 He also seeks to win his second consecutive male artist of the year trophy and is nominated twice for song of the year for “Broken Halos,” for which he is also nominated as a producer.

-Dan + Shay could make good on their first Grammy win for country song of the year for “Tequila,” which has earned them three nominations as a duo at the ACMs.
+Dan + Shay could make good on their first Grammy win for best country duo/group performance for “Tequila,” which has earned them three nominations as a duo at the ACMs.
 They are also nominated for vocal duo of the year, album of the year for their self-titled release and musical event of the year for a duet with Kelly Clarkson.
 Dan Smyers earned four individual nominations for his work as a producer and songwriter.

 Musgraves beat out the biggest-selling albums of the year by Cardi B and Drake for album of the year at this year’s Grammy Awards, but her lack of airplay meant she missed out on a single of the year nomination at the ACMs.
 She won four total Grammys this year, including best country album and best country song.